Fil/observable-jekyll/index.md

 ----

 Note: in practice, we use a bit more boilerplate code, which will generate the markup from a list of renders.
-Do “view source” to grab it :)
+View source or click on “[Code](./code)” to grab it.

 _The other posts on this site demonstrate various examples and techniques, as well as a more detailed boilerplate.
 Have fun!_